 Sometimes a site will not load by default but it works just fine in InPrivate mode or when loaded in a different browser profile.
 In many such cases, this means there’s a bug in the website where they’ve set a cookie but fail to load when that cookie is sent back.

-This might happen, for instance, if a site set a ton of cookies over time but the server has a request length limit; after the cookies build up, the 16k header limit is exceeded and the server rejects all further requests by dropping the connection or showing a message like Bad Request – Request too long, or ERR_TOO_MANY_REDIRECTS.
+This might happen, for instance, if a site set a ton of cookies over time but the server has a request length limit.
+After the cookies build up through the course of normal browsing, the 16k header limit is exceeded and the server rejects all further requests by dropping the connection or showing a message like Bad Request – Request too long, Bad Request – The size of the request headers is too long, or ERR_TOO_MANY_REDIRECTS.
+This problem is unfortunately common for large web properties, including Microsoft.com.

-Fortunately, it’s easy to fix this problem in the new Edge (and Chrome).
+Fortunately, it’s often easy to fix this problem in the new Edge (and Chrome).

 Delete Cookies for the Current Site